jy0205/Pyramid-Flow/README.md

 * Adding a `cpu_offloading=True` parameter to the generate function allows inference with **less than 12GB** of GPU memory.
 This feature was contributed by [@Ednaordinary](https://github.com/Ednaordinary), see [#23](https://github.com/jy0205/Pyramid-Flow/pull/23) for details.
 * Calling `model.enable_sequential_cpu_offload()` before the above procedure allows inference with **less than 8GB** of GPU memory.
 This feature was contributed by [@rodjjo](https://github.com/rodjjo), see [#75](https://github.com/jy0205/Pyramid-Flow/pull/75) for details.

+#### MPS backend

+Thanks to [@niw](https://github.com/niw), Apple Silicon (Mac) users can also use our model using the MPS backend!
+Please see https://github.com/jy0205/Pyramid-Flow/pull/108 for the details.

 ### 3. Multi-GPU Inference